communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ---

 ### Key terms
-SERVICE_NAME = Unique identifier for the bucket
+SERVICE_NAME = Unique identifier for the bucket.

-APP_NAME = The application set up within GovUK PaaS
+APP_NAME = The application set up within GovUK PaaS.

-SERVICE_KEY = Unique identifier for external access credentials
+SERVICE_KEY = Unique identifier for external access credentials.

+SERVICE_INSTANCE = A unique name for a service.

+ROUTE_SERVICE_URL = The url of the route service endpoint.
+An example of this is ```https://my-basic-auth-service-app.london.cloudapps.digital```

+HOSTNAME = The host or app name assigned to an app.

 ---